pingcap/docs-tidb-operator/en/deploy-tidb-operator.md

 ---
-title: Deploy TiDB Operator in Kubernetes
+title: Deploy TiDB Operator on Kubernetes
-summary: Learn how to deploy TiDB Operator in Kubernetes.
+summary: Learn how to deploy TiDB Operator on Kubernetes.
 aliases: ['/docs/tidb-in-kubernetes/dev/deploy-tidb-operator/']
 ---

-# Deploy TiDB Operator in Kubernetes
+# Deploy TiDB Operator on Kubernetes

-This document describes how to deploy TiDB Operator in Kubernetes.
+This document describes how to deploy TiDB Operator on Kubernetes.

 ## Prerequisites